CindyJS/CindyJS/README.md

 (because users have to manually accept the terms and conditions before being allowed to download a JRE).
-If `npm` resp. `make` terminated successfully, then `build/js` will contain the artifacts which you'd likely want to include in your web site.
+If `npm` resp. `make` terminated successfully, then `build/js` will contain the artefacts which you'd likely want to include in your web site.
-If you are building from an official commit, then `make build=release deploy` will create `build/deploy` which is even better suited to be put on a web server, since it references the commit at GutHub which may help diagnose problems.
+If you are building from an official commit, then `make build=release deploy` will create `build/deploy` which is even better suited to be put on a web server, since it references the commit at GitHub which may help diagnose problems.

 ### Building on Windows